Red River College, Elgin Ave Study

-Cibinel Architecture Ltd was engaged by Red River College to develop a program and schematic design to move the Red River College Language Training Centre, International Education, and Business Innovation Technology programs into a 75,000 sq. ft. development at 319/325 Elgin Street adjacent to the existing RRC Roblin Centre Exchange District Campus.
+Cibinel was engaged by Red River College to develop a program and schematic design to move the Red River College Language Training Centre, International Education, and Business Innovation Technology programs into a 75,000 square-feet development at 319/325 Elgin Street adjacent to the existing RRC Roblin Centre Exchange District Campus.
 The development of this site was to place an emphasis on bringing life to Elgin Avenue.

 The following guiding principles inform the key concepts of our design.